Logo What's After the Movie

 What city is the film 'Sex, Lies, and Videotape' set in?

-Discover the awards and nominations received by sex, lies, and videotape.
-Explore the history of sex, lies, and videotape and its cast and crew.
+Discover all the awards and nominations received by sex, lies, and videotape, from Oscars to film festival honors.
+Learn how sex, lies, and videotape and its cast and crew have been recognized by critics and the industry alike.

 43rd British Academy Film Awards 1990